pearll12/pearll12/README.md

 # Hi there, I'm Pearl 👋

-I'm a passionate web developer and a student at IGDTUW, Delhi.
+I'm a passionate web developer and a second year student at IGDTUW, Delhi.
 I love creating beautiful and functional websites and diving into new and enticing technologies.

 ## 🔧 Technologies & Tools
 - HTML, CSS, JavaScript